pheek/RGridLayout/README.md

 RGridLayout
 ===========

 java Swing Layout Manager in the style of HTML-Tables.
-Complete Microsoft-Free codeing!
+Complete Microsoft-Free coding!